-The distinctiveness of Flying low lies in the very unique touch that David Zambrano has given to the use of those principles.
+Its distinctiveness lies in the very unique touch that David Zambrano has given to the use of those principles.
 On one hand, you can perceive the particular way of executing the moves that he’s discovered through the possibilities of his own body.
 On the other hand, he achieves to move as fast as possible in a very relaxed way, while charging movement of an enormous vitality.
 This gives his series of exercises a great force and compelling expressivity.

-Zambrano explains the birth of flying low like this:
+Zambrano explains the birth of his method like this:

 “When I started fully dancing in 1981, I had never done so much physicality before, so I just went the whole day dancing, jumping road, running, doing marathons… I had a lot of resistance, I don’t know why, I just went through it until I lost the ligaments of the arches of the feet and they collapsed and then there was a moment when I just couldn’t walk anymore, I had to go for like almost six months on crutches… … but I didn’t want to stop so I went on the floor and rolled from one side to the side, to the side, to the side… little by little I started discovering possibilities to continue moving, non vertical but horizontal and then a lot of dancers liked that when they saw me all the time doing it so they asked me to teach that, and I had no idea what it was, I just rolled from one side to the other.
 So through the doing, the teaching and transmitting the information it became a very established code, it got totally codified and through the travelling through different cultures and questions from different people, some principles got established.
 So, how it started?
 No technique, no name, no nothing.
 As the years went by the people would see me dancing, moving and they said, wow you look like you are flying low.
 So the first time that they asked me to teach a workshop in New York city, you know I merely thought of that title because of my friends, that they always see me like flying low and I said o.k., because when you have a momentum, with the speed, you can slide your whole body and then all of a sudden you can do whatever you want and you feel like you’re flying, but low.”